niclaslindberg/webx-ioc/README.md

 ```
 #### Example 2
-Example of creating a settings file to satisfy parameter dependencies
+Creating a settings file to resolve parameters
 The `user`, `password` and `dbaname` are the names of the constructor parameters of `\mysqli`
 ```json
 {